 - Kang2009erg - red ginseng ( giseng radix rubra ) effective against aging of skin exposed to UVB (mouse).

 - Kostyleva2010rab - red ginseng effective against the development of skin neoplasms in radiation-accelerated aging (mouse).

 - Chae2009ecm - A strange report on the selective effect of Compound K , the intestinal metabolite of protopanaxadiol panaxosides, against irradiated cancer cells .
 The mechanism of such selectivity would be of great interest to me.

 Other radioprotective plants

-While scientists like to study effects on model plants such as ginseng, the practical TCE uses a combination of multiple plants.
-For example, Kim2002reb is an effective combination of herbs against ginseng ( Panax ginseng ), radix angelicae , rhizoma cimicifugae, and radix bupleuri .
-The Chinese gang itself is effective against radiation ( Zhao2012scr ), and Taiwan is the most commonly prescribed TCM vermin in patients with breast cancer ( Lai2012ppc ).
+While scientists are pleased to investigate effects on model plants such as ginseng, practical TCM favors the use of multiple plant combinations.
+For example, according to Kim2002reb , radiation is an effective combination of ginseng ( Panax ginseng ), Wild Angelica ( Radix Angelicae ) , cohosh ( rhizoma cimicifugae ) and Bupleurum ( radix bupleuri ).
+The Chinese gang has, as well as ginseng, proven anti- rabies effects ( Zhao2012scr ), and Taiwan is the most commonly prescribed TCM vermin in patients with gonadal cancer ( Lai2012ppc ) undergoing radiotherapy and chemotherapy.
 From the point of view of content substances, Chinese crowns resemble other types of holes, including our medical crown ( Angelica archangelica ).